searxng/searxng/docs/admin/engines/settings.rst

          - socks5h://user:password@proxy4:1080

 ``name`` :
-  Name that will be used across searx to define this engine.
+  Name that will be used across SearXNG to define this engine.
 In settings, on the result page...

 ``engine`` :